FreeRADIUS/wiki.freeradius.org/radiusd-X.md

     (2)     [files] = noop
     (2)   } # authorize = updated
-    (2) Starting proxy to home server (null) port 1812 Proxying to virtual server inner-tunnel
+    (2) Starting proxy to home server (null) port 1812

+This configuration has been changed from the default configuration to proxy packets to the `inner-tunnel` virtual server.
+This change was done here strictly for demonstration purposes.
+It is not necessary (and you should not do it!) in normal configurations.

+    Proxying to virtual server inner-tunnel
     (2) # Executing section authorize from file /opt/fr30x/etc/raddb/sites-enabled/inner-tunnel
     (2)   authorize {

+The `files` module matches the user name and realm, at `line 1` of the `users` file.
+This output lets you know exactly which entry was matched.

+If the server does not do what you expect it to do, you should read `line 1` of the `users` file (or whatever entry matched), to verify that the entry is what you expect it to be.

     (2) files: users: Matched entry bob@int at line 1
     (2)     [files] = ok

+The `pap` module sees the `Cleartext-Password` which was set in the `users` file, along with the `User-Password` that came from the packet.
+The module then sets `Auth-Type := PAP`.
+This is so that the `authenticate` section will run the `pap` module, which will then authenticate the user.

     (2)     [pap] = updated
     (2)   } # authorize = updated

+It now runs `Auth-Type PAP`

     (2) Found Auth-Type = PAP
     (2) # Executing group from file /opt/fr30x/etc/raddb/sites-enabled/inner-tunnel
     (2)   Auth-Type PAP {

+The `pap` module tells you that everything is OK.

     (2) pap: Login attempt with password
     (2) pap: Comparing with "known good" Cleartext-Password (2) pap: User authenticated successfully
     (2)     [pap] = ok
     (2)   } # Auth-Type PAP = ok

+It now runs the normal `post-auth` section

     (2) # Executing section post-auth from file /opt/fr30x/etc/raddb/sites-enabled/inner-tunnel
     (2)   post-auth {
     (2)     update reply {